T-Khaleel/AIMI_ProjectGroup16_PANDA/README.md

 # AIMI_ProjectGroup16_PANDA
 ## Testing Foundation Models for Digital Pathology on a Public Prostate Cancer Detection Challenge

-This is the project on Prostate cANcer graDe Assessment (PANDA) Challenge done by group 16 for AIMI course.
+This is the project on Prostate cANcer graDe Assessment (PANDA) Challenge done by group 16 for AIMI course by the group members: Eelke Spijkers, Laura Euverman, Mika Klepper, Taha Khaleel.

 This project consists of three main Jupyter notebooks: